sosw/sosw/docs/installation.rst

 Provision Lambda Functions for Essentials
 -----------------------------------------
 In this tutorial we were first going to use AWS SAM for provisioning Lambdas, but eventually gave it up.
-Too many black magic is required and you eventually loose control over the Lambda.
+Too much black magic is required and you eventually lose control over the Lambda.
 The example of deploying Essentials uses raw bash/python scripts, AWS CLI and CloudFormation templates.
-If you want to contribute providing examples with SAM - welcome.
-Some sandbox can be found in `examples/sam/` in the repository.
+If you want to contribute providing examples with SAM, you are welcome to.
+Some sandboxes can be found in `examples/sam/` in the repository.

 ..  code-block:: bash